- Read our review guidelines

-The Lower Salt River features stunning scenery and is home to an abundance of wildlife, including wild mustangs!
+The Lower Salt River features stunning scenery and is home to an abundance of wildlife, including wild mustangs and other desert wildlife!

 Another good option is the Sagauro Lake Guest Ranch, which offers kayak rental from $40 for a 2 hour paddling trip.
 The trip is not guided but it includes return courtesy shuttle from the ranch to the river.